jessehattabaugh/jessehattabaugh-com/readme.md

 ## Development

-To start the local development server run `npm start` then open [http://localhost:3000](http://localhost:3000) in a browser.
+To start the local development server run `npm start` then open [http://localhost:3333](http://localhost:3333) in a browser.

-## Tests

-To test that the local version of the site is functioning run `npm test`.

 ## Deployment

-This site is hosted on fleek.co.
-Deoployment happens automaticlly after merges to `main`.
+Todo: move the dns hosting for jessehattabaugh.com to route53